Santa Tecla FC: Third championship

 Santa Tecla finished in third place in the regular season, advancing to the 2017 Clausura Playoffs, where they met C.D.
 FAS in the first round.
 They drew the first leg 0–0, but Santa Tecla won the second leg at Estadio Las Delicias 1–0, to win 1–0 on aggregate.
 Santa Tecla faced the Aguila in the semi-final, winning 5–2 on aggregate to advance to the championship game.
 Santa Tecla faced the Alianza F.C. for the championship for the second straight tournament.
 Santa Tecla once again won La Primera's championship title with a comprehensive 4–0 victory, with Marlon Cornejo, Gerson Mayen William Canales and Carlos Bueno.

-Contenders and Fourth championship
+Contenders and fourth championship

 Following their third La Primera championship, the team made two consecutive finals (Apertura 2017 and Clausura 2018) against Alianza F.C., losing 4–1 and 1–0 respectively.
 During that period they were coached by Argentinian Ernesto Corti and Uruguayan Ruben da Silva.

 On 16 December 2018, Santa tecla won their fourth La Primera championship, defeating their rival Alianza F.C.
 2–1 thanks to a double from Wilma Torres.
 The title end their recent losses and dominance by Alianza in the finals.

+Recent events

+The club's finances were heavily impacted by the death of the club president José Vidal Hernández and the COVID pandemic.
+As an ongoing consequence, the club were restricted in their spending focusing on selling their experienced players and focusing on their youth players.
+The club went from being title contenders to fighting for survival.